Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Can pensioners get a mortgage?

-Yes, they can, and the good news is in 2024, the rates and terms can be as good as for younger people.
-The reality is that pensioner income is unlikely ever to change.
+Yes, they can, and the good news is that in 2025, the rates and terms can be as reasonable as for younger people.
+The reality is that pensioner income is unlikely to change significantly.
 Pensioners get good deals because they are the lowest risk.

 Mortgages for pensioners are strictly regulated, so you are protected from taking on an unsuitable product.
 The income of all owners is considered when you look at mortgages for pensioners, so even if one person dies, you can be sure that the remaining person will be OK.